Meet the Cafe Writers

 Lindsay Woodward

 Lindsay Woodward has had a lifelong passion for writing, starting off as a child when she used to write stories about the Fraggles of Fraggle Rock.
 Knowing there was nothing else she’d rather study, she did her degree in writing and has now turned her favourite hobby into a career.
 She writes from her home in Rugby, where she lives with her husband and cat.
-Her debut novel, Bird, was published in April 2016 and Lindsay is now working on her seventh novel.
-Her short story, Bird, is the original inspiration for the novel.
+When she’s not writing, Lindsay runs a Marketing Agency, where she spends most of her time copywriting, so words really are her life.
+Her debut novel, Bird, was published in April 2016, and Lindsay’s 9th novel is due to be released in 2023.

 Here is a link to Lindsay’s author page on Amazon.